Miles Dempsey: Belgium and France

 Soon after the start of the Second World War in September 1939, Dempsey, with his battalion, was sent to France as part of the British Expeditionary Force (BEF).
-In November Dempsey was promoted to the acting rank of brigadier, and assumed command of the 13th Infantry Brigade in place of Brigadier Henry Willcox, who had been one of Dempsey's instructors at the Staff College in the 1930s, and had been promoted.
+In November, Dempsey was promoted to the acting rank of brigadier, and assumed command of the 13th Infantry Brigade in place of Brigadier Henry Willcox, who had been one of Dempsey's instructors at the Staff College in the 1930s, and had been promoted.
 Aged just 42, Dempsey was one of the youngest brigadiers in the British Army.
 The brigade now formed part of Major-General Harold Franklyn's 5th Division, although the division was still not fully formed.
 The brigade was sent to France as an independent formation, and had spent most of its time on guard duties in the BEF's rear areas.
 Together with the 15th Infantry Brigade, under Brigadier Horatio Berney-Ficklin, and the 17th Infantry Brigade, under Brigadier Montagu Stopford, it re-joined the 5th Division when the division HQ arrived in late December.
 The 5th Division then became part of II Corps (Lieutenant-General Alan Brooke).

 The brigade saw action in May 1940 in the retreat from the River Dyle and fought in the defensive battle on the River Scarpe.
 When the Belgian Army surrendered in late May the brigade took part in the holding battle of the Ypres–Comines Canal allowing the 3rd Infantry Division (Major-General Bernard Montgomery) to cross their rear and secure the gap created by the Belgian collapse.
 In the retreat to Dunkirk the brigade provided part of the rearguard for the BEF during the Dunkirk evacuation before being lifted off the beaches.
-By the time the 13th Brigade returned to England it was reduced to less than 500 men, out of an original strength of nearly 3,000.
+By the time the 13th Brigade returned to England, it was reduced to fewer than 500 men, out of an original strength of nearly 3,000.
 For his services in France, Dempsey was mentioned in despatches and made a companion of the Distinguished Service Order in July, which was presented to him by Franklyn.
 Soon after, Franklyn was replaced by Berney-Ficklin.